Entrivax/fu-playground/README.md

 npm run watch
 ```

-You can then open the `index.html` file to see the result.
+Then open the `index.html` file through an HTTP server.

+To deploy the project after build, copy the file `index.html` and the folder `dist` where you want to deploy it.